WhiskyTangoFawks/LunarFalloutPlus/README.md

 Optional, but Recommended
 1) Download and install the Strigidae and Break Action Laser skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.

+Known Issues
+1) Missing textures from Gunmetal Clothing.
+Currently waiting for release of 2.0